 If you feel your stand-alone Part D prescription drug coverage is no longer suitable for you, a plan change may be appropriate.
 Your current Part D plan might no longer cover your particular list of prescriptions as well as before (i.e. formulary changes)…OR…you may have several new prescriptions causing you to question whether you’re still in the right plan…OR…the plan premium is increasing more than you’d like.
 Regardless, you can switch to another Part D drug plan during AEP — with your current insurance carrier, or another carrier.

-There are no health history questions to enroll or switch your Part D prescription drug plan.
+There are no health history questions to enroll in or switch your Part D prescription drug plan during AEP.

 Change your Medicare Advantage Plan